megakamonohashi/megakamonohashi.github.io/totono.md

 ![](assets/totono_Z5Nd4Kq7gH.jpg)

 Does Miyuki actually love you?
 After all, she doesn't really know you.
 You just happen to be the only person in this world, whose feelings have any weight, the only person who can truly acknowledge her.
-Her love seems like a very vague, abstract feeling, akin maybe to many people saying they love God (who YOU, in a sense, are in Totono's world).
+Her love seems like a very vague, abstract feeling, akin maybe to how many people say they love God (who YOU, in a sense, are in Totono's world).

-The culmination of YOUR relation with Miyuki is the sex scene, where, unlike before, Shinichi is not present at all.
+The culmination of your relation with Miyuki is the sex scene, where, unlike before, Shinichi is not present at all.
 It's just YOU and Miyuki.

 > 一緒に、エッチ……しよ？
 >